-- Work or reside in OR, WA, AK, ID;
+- Work or reside in the following states (WA, OR, ID, AK);

 - Have at least three years of work experience or are enrolled in graduate-level academic studies related to environmental or social change issues, broadly defined; and

-- Leadership capacity (i.e have been willing and able to take “responsibility for helping people achieve shared purpose”);
+Applicants will be evaluated on the basis of their passion to respond to social and environmental challenges and leadership capacity (i.e willing and able to take “responsibility for helping people achieve shared purpose).

 - Eagerness to connect with and learn from others; willingness to actively contribute to the program as well as take advantage of its benefits;